caveman0612/weather-app-ts-v2/README.md

 ## Overview

-This Website fetches data from the open weather map api.
+This Website fetches data from the open weather map API.
 I wanted to make this webite dynmaic so I implemented search functionality, so the use can search by zip code, city, or latitude and longitude.

 ## Use